Autostop (Anna Vissi and the Epikouri song): Conception

 With music by Jick Nacassian and lyrics by Rony Sofu, "Autostop" is an up-tempo number about the tradition of hitch-hiking throughout Europe.
 The song suggests that it is the best way of seeing the world and sings that one can even go as far as China.
 The song is also memorable for the frequent repetition of the title, with the word being sung thirty-seven times.

 Eurovision

 On 10 March 1980, "Autostop" performed by Anna Vissi competed in the organised by the Hellenic Broadcasting Corporation (ERT) to select its song and performer for of the Eurovision Song Contest.
 The song won the competition becoming the for Eurovision.
 The Epikouri, who accompanied Kostas Tournas in the national final, would accompany Vissi in Eurovision.

 Anna Vissi and the Epikouri at the shooting for the Eurovision postcard.

 On 19 April 1980, the Eurovision Song Contest was held at the Nederlands Congresgebouw in The Hague hosted by Nederlandse Omroep Stichting (NOS), and broadcast live throughout the continent.
 Anna Vissi and the Epikouri performed "Autostop" third out of the nineteen entries on the evening and followed 's "Pet'r Oil" by Ajda Pekkan while preceding 's "Papa Pingouin" by Sophie & Magaly.
-Rony Sofu conducted the live orchestra in the performance of the Greek entry.
+Jick Nakassian conducted the live orchestra in the performance of the Greek entry.